Skip to main content

 ❄️ Why Consistency Matters More Than Hours Slept

-That’s why weekends with drastically different wake-up times often leave you strangely tired, even when you’ve slept more.
+This is why weekends with drastically different wake-up times often feel counterproductive.

-Your mind knows when clarity will return, your body knows when to restore and when to rise, and your energy becomes more stable throughout the week.
+When wake-up times stay steady, the mind knows when clarity will return, the body knows when to restore and when to rise, and energy stabilizes across the week.

 ✨ A Personal Reflection

-Consistency turned out to be more refreshing than oversleeping.
+consistency turned out to be more refreshing than extra hours of sleep.

 🔑 Final Thoughts